FlaAI/TSFool/README.md

 | MPOC   | Image     | MiddlePhalanxOutlineCorrect    | 600   | 291  | 2     | 80     |
 | PPOAG  | Image     | ProximalPhalanxOutlineAgeGroup | 400   | 205  | 3     | 80     |
 | PPOC   | Image     | ProximalPhalanxOutlineCorrect  | 600   | 291  | 2     | 80     |

-We select the 10 experimental datasets following the *UCR briefing document* strictly to make sure there is no cherry-picking.
-To be specific, the claims for the certain type of selected data are:
-- 30 $\leq$ Train Size $\leq$ 1000, since the pre-training of RNN classifiers is not a main part of our approach and is not expected to spend too much time, while a too small training set may make the model learning unnecessarily challenging, and a too big training set is more likely to be time-cosuming respectively;
-- Test Size $\leq$ 4000, since all the attack methods base on the test set to craft adversarial samples and we expect efficienct comparisons between them; and
-- class numbers $\leq$ 5 and time step length $\leq$ 150, since they represent the scale of the original problem which we also would like to reduce due to the same reason as above.

-Note that all the claims are proposed just for a compromise between general significance and experimental efficiency of our evaluation (since hopefully this would be suitable for reporting in a technology paper), instead of an inherent limitation of TSFool.
-Just as the "best practice" suggested by the *UCR briefing document*, we will gradually testing and publishing the results of TSFool attack on all the rest UCR datasets in the future.

 ## The Comparsion of TSFool and five common adversarial attacks on the Experimental Datasets